Talos, Proxmox, OpenTofu: Beginner's Guide Pt.1

 - Set Customization: Nothing to choose there

-- Last Overview Page: Copy the First Boot
+- Last Overview Page: Copy the First Boot .isolink and the Initial Installation link

 Scenario Overview

-The deployment in a Nutshell 👇
+The deployment in a nutshell 👇

 - Create virtual machines using the Talos Linux image